There are 2 ways to participate

 Includes fruits, veggies, and other forms of organics like meat, dairy and more.

-Bokashi is a Japanese form of composting that involves keeping the food scraps sealed in a 3 or 5 gallon bucket, and sprinkling a special kind of bran over the food as you fill up the bucket.
+Bokashi is a Japanese form of composting that involves keeping the food scraps in a sealed bucket, and sprinkling a special kind of bran over the food as you fill up the bucket.

 Fill out this quick survey to get started: